mmesh/docs/docs/platform/administration/subnets.md

 ## Operations

-You can manage your subnets using the mmesh webUI or the mmesh CLI.
+You can manage your subnets using `mmeshctl` or the mmesh webUI.

 ### WebUI: Subnets